bhatnagarsaumya7/bhatnagarsaumya7.github.io/_posts/2018-10-27-Multivariate Regression Analysis.md

 ---
 layout: post
-title: Multivariate regression: Effect of different quantitative variables on the sound pressure levels (SPLs) of NACA 0012 airfoils
+title: Multivariate regression.
+Effect of different quantitative variables on the sound pressure levels of NACA 0012 airfoils
 ---